panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionclrcatcherfound-method.md

 ms.assetid: 73fe8b4b-8f9a-4ba5-a10c-b26521396a66
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 683cec06cd4c2fdef310126adc2921c858ca5687
+ms.openlocfilehash: ef5122d49c428af4faa27f3827a5c60721ef0f74
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776025"
+ms.locfileid: "74435824"
 ---
 # <a name="icorprofilercallbackexceptionclrcatcherfound-method"></a>ICorProfilerCallback::ExceptionCLRCatcherFound – metoda
-Voláno, když `catch` block pro výjimku se nachází uvnitř common language runtime (CLR), samotného.
-Tato metoda je zastaralé v rozhraní .NET Framework verze 2.0.
+Called when a `catch` block for an exception is found inside the common language runtime (CLR) itself.
+This method is obsolete in the .NET Framework version 2.0.

 ## <a name="syntax"></a>Syntaxe